Satwant-Singh-ADS/Satwant201.github.io/_posts/Anomaly Detection in Fraud Analytics - Isolation Forest.md

 ### There are already few articles/blogs on the working of the Isolation Forest algorithm.
 You can read more about it <a href="https://towardsdatascience.com/outlier-detection-with-isolation-forest-3d190448d45e">here</a>

-### How Isolation forest handles swamping and masking
+### How Isolation forest handles swamping and masking?

 Isolation forest does a wonderful job in minimizing the impact of swamping and masking by making use of subsampling techniques.